Warning: long read with some maths!

 0

 We rotated the wheel, took some measurements, eyeballed it a bit and then took the rim and spare tire to the tire shop.
 If the rim did not work we would pay again to reverse the tire swap back to the original.
 We are now $273 in the hole and have some more fit testing to do but felt we were getting close.
 The shop was very fast (no one there when we arrived) and we were back in the garage holding our breaths.
-We mounted the rim on the front and lowered the car.
+We mounted the rim, with tire, on the front and lowered the car.
 Awesome.
 The poke is great and we love the look.
 Here is the drivers side (original) and the passenger side (new rim)

 1